HsinChang/notes-sc-400/tmp.md

 You need to configure the policy to apply to all files.
 Alerts must be sent to every file owner who is affected by the policy.
 The policy must scan for credit card numbers, and alerts must be sent to the Microsoft Teams site of the affected department.
 Correct solutions:
 use the Build-in DLP inspection method and send alerts to Microsoft Power Automate.
+3. You recently discovered that the developers at your company emailed Azure Storage keys in plain text to third parties.
+You need to ensure that when Azure Storage keys are emailed, the emails are encrypted.
+Correct:
+**configure a mail flow rule that matches a sensitive info type**
+Incorrect:
+ A DLP policy can only detect, audit, and block sensitive information from being shared, but it cannot encrypt the emails by itself, but works if **only exchange location is selected**